-If the ethics board determines that the officer or employee is in conflict with the code or any financial disclosure requirements, it may impose any penalties which it believes appropriate within the limitations of this act.
+If the ethics board determines that the officer or employee is in conflict with the code or any financial disclosure requirements, it may impose any penalties, which it believes, appropriate within the limitations of this act.
 A final decision of the ethics board may be appealed to the Local Finance Board within 30 days of the decision.

-40A:9-22.25 Written materials to be preserved for at least five years
+40A:9-22.25 Preservation of records